 The average length of abalone landed decreased from 143.2 mm after the recommencement of fishing in 2012-13 (i.e. 135 mm size limit), reaching a low of 137.5 mm in 2016-17 (i.e. 130 mm size limit), before increasing sharply and declining again to 137.2 mm in 2021-22.
-In contrast, the standardised length of abalone $\geq$ 135 mm, has been more stable and with abalone $\geq$ 135 mm in recent years sometimes higher than 2012-13.
+Abalone landed during 2024 were large, averaging almost 140 mm, with larger abalone landed in Blowholes (see Reefcode Reports).
+The standardised length of abalone ≥135 mm has been more stable through time and with abalone landed ≥135 mm in 2024 larger than most other fishing since 2012.

-Abundance survey sites were mostly in deeper water, with some adjacent to productive shallow water populations, but were not representative of fished populations (i.e. few VMS points over FIS sites).
-New abundance survey sites have been placed in several reefcodes, particularly around Cape Bridgewater, following the spread of AVG, and one site (i.e. Devils Kitchen) was able to be established and resampled prior to and after AVG impacts.
+Undersize abalone recovered strongly (i.e. biomass more than doubled) at historic abundance survey sites from 2009 to 2020.
+Abundance survey sites were historically mostly in deeper water, with some adjacent to productive shallow water populations, but sites were not representative of fished populations (i.e. few VMS points while fishing over FIS sites) or their recovery.
+New fixed abundance survey sites have been placed in several reefcodes, particularly around Cape Bridgewater.